-For the SPERRY UNIVAC 0770 or 0776 (Series 90) Printer Subsystems, you have a choice as to the replacement symbol.
-If you specify in hexadecimal, you would choose the DUAL = X, xxyyxxyyxxyyxxyyx' parameter option; xx is a specified character in the load code buffer and yy is a code that is not in the buffer; xx and yy print as the same graphic symbol.

-If you specify in EBCDIC, you would use the DUAL=C'abababab' parameter option, a being a specified character representing a specific graphic symbol on the print band and b being a character that is printed as the same graphic symbol as a.
+For the Unisys 0770 or non-SDMA 0776 printer subsystems, you can choose the replacement symbol.
+If you specify in hexadecimal, you would choose the DUAL=X,xxyyxxyyxxyyxxyy parameter option; xx is a specified character in the load code buffer and yy is a code that is not in the buffer; xx and yy print as the same graphic symbol.
+If you specify in EBCDIC, you would use the DUAL=C'abababab' parameter option, a being a specified character representing a specific graphic symbol on the print cartridge and b being the character that is printed as the same graphic symbol as a.
 You may specify from one to four character substitutions.